AchrafKassioui/Learning-SpriteKit/README.md

 Spinning a perfect circle that has a bloom filter applied to it can make the circle rock back and forth.
 It appears as if the sprite's center of rotation has changed.
 I experienced similar effects with other filters such as gaussian blur.

+*17 May 2024*: a related issue: when 1) an effect node is added to the scene, 2) a container node is added as a child of the effect node, 3) nodes are added to the container node, 4) physics simulation is applied to some children nodes, and they consistently collide with a boundary, 5) a filter is applied to the effect node, then the rendered result jiggles on the screen and never rests.
+The physics simulation on the children of the container node seems to affect the output result of the filter on the effect node.

 ### Physics bodies can not be automatically generated from textures with holes in them

 Examples: SKLabelNode with non contiguous characters, SKTexture with non contiguous opaque regions.